Donna has been a cat parent and writer for the span of her lifetime. Her heart's passion is to spread her love and knowledge of cats.

 The Reason for Cats Reactions

 Pheromones, V1R cells and Jacobson's Organ are at work and it's absolutely fascinating and incredible!
 So, now you know that cat sensory receptors are more powerful than humans and dogs and other mammals!
-They need a good sense of smell while out in the wild for their ability to survive and our domestic cat's sense of smell is very important too.
+They need a good sense of smell while out in the wild for their ability to survive and our domestic cat's sense of smell is especially important too.

 Here's Jacobson's Organ at Work...Video provided by purrrka YouTube channel